 El Rey Beer Spawned a Casino and Club?

-Apparently Big George Niotta's brew had a big impact on another family, the Martellos.
-The brothers were so enamored by the taste of El Rey, they decided to name their clubs after the beer.
+Apparently Big George Niotta's brew had a big impact on another family.
+The Martello brothers were so enamored by the taste of El Rey, they decided to name two of their clubs after the beer.
 One Club El Rey greeted patrons in Los Angeles' Southgate and another in Searchlight, NV.
-And the Nevada location, which offered gambling and prostitution, was actually the setting for Francis Ford Copolla's first movie!!!
+The out of state location, which offered gambling and prostitution, served as the setting for Director Francis Ford Copolla's first movie!!!

 Read all about it in my pal Andy Martello's award winning book!